Different Preschool Teaching Methods & Techniques Used Worldwide

 A very widely accepted and popular method of Play school teaching has been the playway method.
 Essentially, this school of thought believes that the best way of teaching a child is through taking up activities.
 The institutions rely on the heaving of activities such as role-plays, virtual games, singing, free play, and a lot more, to teach children.
 It is believed that such a method of learning brings exposure to the child in a friendly environment with no pressure at all.
 The focus is entirely on the needs of the child and the activities revolve around fulfilling such needs.

 Playway method has been widely accepted by educational institutions dealing with young kids in the age group of 3-5.
 It fits well with the commitment and aim of not burdening the kids with tasks they are not yet capable of performing.

 Reggio Emilia Method:

 Another school of thought or method of teaching adopted is the Reggio Emilia Method.
 Evolved in Italy, inherently, this approach also believes in teaching through activities.
 How the approach differs in the type of activities and the core values it promotes.
 The approach believes in & is aimed at enabling the child to make their own place in society.
-It encourages communication with others, forming relationships, and promotes the child to wonder.
-The class room acts merely as a catalyst that consists of material facilitating learning.
+It encourages communication with others, forms relationships, and promotes the child to wonder.
+The classroom acts merely as a catalyst that consists of material facilitating learning.
 The children are encouraged to communicate through music, art, dance, writing, and more.
 The parents are also involved in designing the curriculum and the entire progress of the child is recorded.

-The method of teaching kids grounds itself on the fact that reading and writing are not be introduced to children of such a small age and their education must be entirely oral and replete with creative imagination.
+The method of teaching kids grounds itself on the fact that reading and writing are not be introduced to children at such a small age and their education must be entirely oral and replete with creative imagination.
 There are also different age groups for which separate curriculum is subscribed.
-These age groups are 0-7yrs, 7-14yrs, 14-18yrs.
+These age groups are 0-7yrs, 7-14yrs, and 14-18yrs.